Introduce Gamification in your Incentive Program

 The global gamification market is expected to grow from an estimated $1.6 billion in 2015 to $22.9 billion in 2022, a CAGR of 41.8%. ¹ Gamification is an effective, proven and creative way to encourage engagement, build loyalty and drive business performance and results in employee incentive programs.
 Why?
 People are not only motivated by tangible rewards, what really drives motivation and behavior today is a sense of recognition.
-Incentive programs are addressing this by adding gamification to their strategy, which actively recognizes achievement while adding an element of fun to increase participation and engagement rates.
+An Incentive program addresses this by adding gamification to their strategy to achieve specific business objectives, which actively recognizes achievement while adding an element of fun to increase participation and engagement rates.

 What is gamification?

-Gamification is the application of game thinking and game mechanics (including features like points, levels, badges and other incentives) to non-game contexts to affect behavior in a positive way.
+Gamification is the application of game thinking and game mechanics (including features like points, levels, badges and other incentives) to non-game contexts to affect behaviors in a positive way.

-What are the key components and best practices for successfully integrating gamification into incentive programs?
+Best practices for successfully integrating gamification into your incentive program

 To successfully integrate gamification into your incentive programs, the following best practices should be followed: